Professional Speaker on Social Media, Tourism & Travel

 - From Liz Strauss, online culture strategist, speaker and founder of the SOBCon and Genius Shared business conferences

 “Sheila Scarborough lights up a room with information and personality.
 Can’t wait to be there when I know she’ll be speaking.
 Every time she delivers on her promise of fun, fast-paced, actionable content.
 I walk away inspired to start doing great things with my business.”

 - From Patrick Jones, Executive Director & CEO, International Bridge, Tunnel & Turnpike Association (IBTTA)

 “Sheila Scarborough rocks!
 Great story teller.
 Relevant.
 Knows and cares about her audience.”

 - From Julie Tereshchuk, writer, Editor-in-Chief at Texas Lifestyle Magazine and Board of Directors member, Metropolitan Breakfast Club (“Austin’s premier speakers’ club since 1984”)

 “In person, Sheila’s dynamism and sense of humor combine with her subject matter knowledge to make for a compelling speaker with a level of energy seen only amongst the best speakers and presenters.

 In webinars, I’ve sat through many presentations feeling little empathy and connection with the speaker, particularly when they were just a disembodied voice on the end of a phone link.
 I had the opposite experience with Sheila Scarborough, who hit the perfect note in an online environment which demands a more nuanced set of skills than those of an in-person presentation.”

-- From students at the TTIA (Texas Travel Industry Association) Travel & Tourism College – my most recent sessions are on DMO blogging and building a digital marketing content calendar –
+- From students at a recent TTA (Texas Travel Alliance) Travel & Tourism College – my recent sessions include DMO blogging and building a digital marketing content calendar –

 “Great presentation.
 Learned a lot about blogging which we currently do not do.”